ArchitechRBLX/ArchitechDocs1/index.md

 # :icon-home: Welcome to Architech [!badge variant="primary" text="Support"]

 [Architech](https://discord.gg/architech) is one of the many Roblox Marketplaces where developers buy assets to use in their games.
-We have a variety of options to choose from!
+We have a variety of assets for you to choose from, ranging from our Military products, to our Roleplay products!

 [!button icon="rocket" text="Join Today"](https://discord.gg/architech)

+!!!
+Read Me
+Still need help with setting up your brand new product?
+Fear not, contact our 24/7 support team on our [Discord](https://discord.gg/architech)
+!!!